In this post: Ten practical strategies for becoming your best self, put to the test.

-There is no “true” self, so forget being authentic.
-Be un-label-able.
-Allow yourself to be many selves, picking the self that suits your current situation like a golfer choosing a club for their next shot.
+Then pick the self that suits your current situation like a golfer choosing a club for their next shot:

 “You are only unable to change because you are making the decision not to.”Ichiro Kishimi and Fumitake Koga, The Courage to Be Disliked

-“Yourself” is always changing.
+“Yourself” is constantly changing.
 You’re not the same person at 20 years old as at 30, 40, or 50.
 At least hopefully not.
-The goal of every extraordinary life story should be transformation.
-And you get to choose what that transformation will be.

 “When you are content to be simply yourself and don’t compare or compete, everybody will respect you.”Lao Tzu